HomerBahia/HomerBahia/README.md

 - ⚡ Fun fact **I think I am funny, and collaborative.
 Loves to explore new things and opportunities**

-- I am also learning cybersecurity and data science
+- I am also learning cloud, cybersecurity and data science

 <h3 align="left">Connect with me:</h3>
 <p align="left">